 For current exchange rates see www.xe.com.

-You’ll find exchange facilities at most air and sea ports on the islands.
-In resorts and cities that attract swarms of foreigners, you’ll find them easily – they’re usually indicated by the word cambio (exchange).
+Exchange facilities can be found at most air and sea ports on the islands.
+In resorts and cities that attract large numbers of foreigners, you’ll find them easily – they’re usually indicated by the word cambio (exchange).
 Most of the time, they offer longer opening hours and quicker service than banks, and in many cases they offer better rates.
 Shop around and always ask from the outset about commission, the terms of which differ from place to place, and confirm that exchange rates are as posted.
 A typical commission is 3%.
 Places that advertise ‘no commission’ usually make up the difference by offering poorer exchange rates.

 Not obligatory but most people at least leave some small change if they’re satisfied; 5% is normally fine and 10% considered generous.
 Porters will generally be happy with €1.
 Taxi drivers don’t have to be tipped but a little rounding up won’t go amiss.

-Increasingly overlooked by card-wielding travellers, travellers cheques are a dying breed.
-They should not, however, be written off entirely as they’re an excellent form of backup, especially as you can claim a refund if they’re stolen, providing you’ve kept a separate record of their numbers.
+Travellers cheques are a dying breed.
 Amex, Visa and Travelex cheques are the easiest to cash, particularly if in US dollars, British pounds or euros.
-Increasingly, banks are charging hefty commissions, though, even on cheques denominated in euros.
-Whatever currency they are in, travellers cheques can be difficult to exchange in smaller towns.
-Always take your passport as identification when cashing travellers cheques.
+Increasingly, banks are charging hefty commissions, even on cheques denominated in euros.

 The following standard opening hours are for high season only; hours tend to decrease outside that time.